GodOfKebab/T.S.U.N.A.M.I./README.md

 # T.S.U.N.A.M.I.
 Vehicles

-T.S.U.N.A.M.I. stands for Top Secret Unmanned Application of Mobile Intelligence.
+T.S.U.N.A.M.I. stands for Top Secret Unmanned Navigation Application of Mobile Intelligence.
 These vehicles can range from 50-5000$ and their main computers are usually Raspberry Pi or NVIDIA's Jetson Series.

 ## Power Management System
 In order to power these vehicles, we decided to build a custom power banks for different levels(Marks) that fulfills the the power requirements of different robots.